What is hate crime?

 - transgender identity

-Click here for online reporting, the telephone helpline and further information and support relating to hate crime.
+Stop Hate UK has a dedicated helpline for anyone at Queen Mary affected by hate incidents or hate crime.
+Click here for Stop Hate UK's online reporting, the telephone helpline and further information and support relating to hate crime.